Colossus-Services/color_palette_generator/README.md

 Color palette generator, capable to generate N colors using a set of basic colors.

-Supports HEX colors and RGBA colors.
+Supports HEX and RGBA colors.

 ## Usage